 The American still has plans to get back into it, and eventually go professional when he is good enough in the future, but anticipates that being after he retires from mixed martial arts when he has a little more spare time on his hands.
 For now, the champ is content being at home practicing his disc golf technique with his two children.

 “My 20-month-old was carrying a disc around and flinging it today,” he says with a chuckle.
 “I have baskets in my yard, and it is finally getting nice here.
 It is spring in Wisconsin, and I have discs all over my yard.”

-Askren may be in the midst of preparing for his big title defense against Agilan Thani at ONE: DYNASTY OF HEROES on Friday, 26 May in Singapore.
+Askren may be in the midst of preparing for his big title defense against Sweden’s Zebaztian “The Bandit” Kadestam (9-3) at ONE CHAMPIONSHIP: SHANGHAI on Saturday, 2 September.
 But in this moment, as he takes a break from his gruelling training, he can relax with his children, and teach them a little more about his disc golf passion.